JohnBetaCode/Social-Distancing-Analyser/README.md

 To run the Social Distancing Analyser Docker Script, just run the bash script ```start.sh```.
 If it's the first time probably is going to take a while, go for a soda and watch a series chapter or have a look at the meme zone.

+you can also try by hand every command line, specially if the image is already built.

+    xhost +
+    docker build -t working_mage .
+    docker run -it -v `pwd`/configs:/usr/src/app/configs -v `pwd`/media:/usr/src/app/media -v `pwd`/python_utils:/usr/src/app/python_utils --rm --gpus all -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1  -v /tmp/.X11-unix:/tmp/.X11-unix working_mage bash

 ---
 ### **Intrinsic Calibration (Optional)**

-The process of geometric camera calibration is a fundamental step for any machine vision and vision robotics applications.
+The process of geometric camera calibration is a fundamental step for any machine vision and robotics applications.
 The intrinsic parameters, also known as internal parameters, are the parameters intrinsic to the camera itself, such as the focal length and lens distortion.
 This distortion should be corrected to operate mathematically easier the image on a warped space or in a affine transformation.
-Unfortunately, the result of the calibration process can vary a lot depending on various factors.
+Unfortunately, the result of the calibration process can vary a lot depending on many factors.

 <p align="center">
 <img src ="./media/figures/cam_calibration.jpg" alt="drawing" width="1000"/>